Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 6. Clean the lint screen before or after loading each time.

 8. Replace plastic vent with metallic.
 Check up your dryer’s balance when working.

 Which are the limitations/challenges of using dryers for killing bed bugs?

-Killing bed bugs using dryer may be faced by the limitations/challenges:
+Killing bed bugs using a dryer may be faced with the limitations/challenges:

-1. Big items like bed bug infested mattresses, couches, furniture, beds etc. cannot be treated using dryers.
+1. Big items like bed bug-infested mattresses – try encasements, couches, furniture, beds, etc. cannot be treated using dryers.

 2. Rooms can’t be treated using dryers – alternative means of heating the room needs to be used.

-3. Some dryers like commercial ones are heavy and post transportation challenge.
+3. Some dryers like commercial ones are heavy and post transportation challenges.

-4. Most dryers are electrical.
-In case of power breakout, the process stops.
-In addition, these dryers cannot be used in areas that are not served with electricity.
+4. Most dryers are electric.
+In case of a power breakout, the process stops.
+Also, these dryers cannot be used in areas that are not served with electricity.

-5. Dryers need technical training thus not everyone who can operate less they mess with it.
+5. Dryers need technical training; thus, not everyone who can operate less mess with it.